-OMA’s first scientific building laboratory and technical school, Lab City CentraleSupélec in Paris Saclay, is completed and is completed this September in 2017 for students.
+OMA’s first scientific building laboratory and technical school, Lab City CentraleSupélec in Paris Saclay, was completed in September of 2017.

 OMA’s design is based on an open learning landscape in a transparent box.

-The building is part of a larger urban planning plan, which also encompasses the surrounding area.
-OMA provides a diagonal street, which runs from a future subway station to the nearby Supelec school.
-Also in the new building, this line continues, as the main road.
+The building is part of a larger urban planning scheme, which also encompasses the surrounding area.
+OMA designed a diagonal street, which runs from the future subway station to the nearby Supelec school.
+This line continues in the new building as the main walkway.

-Instead of a classical lab with venues and hallways, “lab city” is conceived as an open landscape, which must stimulate transparency and interaction between the various ranks.
+Instead of a classical lab with venues and hallways, “lab city” is conceived as an open landscape, meant to stimulate transparency and interaction between the various ranks.

 The building is designed as a rectangular low-rise building with a glass roof.
-Only the core, the so-called Forum, has an increase in the form of a stacked volume.
+Only the core, the so-called Forum, has a stacked volume.
 This section contains the atrium and features such as a sports hall and offices.

 A main artery runs through the center of the complex, linking a neighboring technical facility to the location of a future subway station.